Ageing: Self-perception

 As people age, subjective health remains relatively stable, even though objective health worsens.
 In fact, perceived health improves with age when objective health is controlled in the equation.
 This phenomenon is known as the "paradox of ageing".
 This may be a result of social comparison; for instance, the older people get, the more they may consider themselves in better health than their same-aged peers.
 Elderly people often associate their functional and physical decline with the normal ageing process.

 One way to help younger people experience what it feels like to be older is through an ageing suit.
 There are several different kinds of suits including the GERT (named as a reference to gerontology), the R70i exoskeleton, and the AGNES (Age Gain Now Empathy Suit) suits.
 These suits create the feelings of the effects of ageing by adding extra weight and increased pressure in certain points like the wrists, ankles and other joints.
 In addition, the various suits have different ways to impair vision and hearing to simulate the loss of these senses.
 To create the loss of feeling in hands that the elderly experience, special gloves are a part of the uniforms.

-Use of these suits may help to increase the amount of empathy felt for the elderly and could be considered particularly useful for those who are either learning about ageing, or those who work with the elderly, such as nurses or care center staff.
+Use of these suits may help to increase the amount of empathy felt for the elderly and could be considered particularly useful for those who are either learning about ageing, or those who work with the elderly, such as nurses or care centre staff.

-Empathy is another field that could benefit from the empathy these suits may cause.
+Design is another field that could benefit from the empathy these suits may cause.
 When designers understand what it feels like to have the impairments of old age, they can better design buildings, packaging, or even tools to help with the simple day-to-day tasks that are more difficult with less dexterity.
 Designing with the elderly in mind may help to reduce the negative feelings that are associated with the loss of abilities that the elderly face.